Free delivery on orders over £100

 Still not sure whether to choose AHAs or BHAs?
 The best way to know you’re making the right choice for your skin is by speaking with an expert.
 At Face Dr, we offer free online consultations where you can do exactly that.

-On a 30-minute video call, one of our experts can analyse your skin and ask about your concerns—like acne, ageing, hyperpigmentation or simply taking the best care of your skin.
+On a 30-minute video call, one of our experts can analyse your skin and ask about your concerns—like acne, ageing, hyperpigmentation, or simply taking the best care of your skin.
 With all this information, they’ll be able to tell you whether AHAs or BHAs are better for the job.
 They can then recommend products you should add to your routine with the best AHAs or BHAs for you.
 Plus, if there’s a better ingredient out there—like Matrixyl 3000, bakuchiol or ceramides—they can recommend that and the best products to try.

 When it comes to product recommendations, we only ever share products and brands that we know and trust.
 This way, you can be sure you’re investing in skincare that will actually deliver results.